tc39/proposal-explicit-resource-management/README.md

 for await (await using x of y) ...
 ```

-You can use a `await using` declaration in a `for-of` or `for-await-of` statement inside of an async context to
+You can use an `await using` declaration in a `for-of` or `for-await-of` statement inside of an async context to
 explicitly bind each iterated value as an async disposable resource. `for-await-of` does not implicitly make a non-async
 `using` declaration into an async `await using` declaration, as the `await` markers in  `for-await-of` and `await using`
 are explicit indicators for distinct cases: `for await` *only* indicates async iteration, while `await using` *only*